 THEATERMACHINE: TADEUSZ KANTOR IN CONTEXT

 Ed.
-Magda Romanska and Kathleen Cioffi, Northwestern University Press, forthcoming in 2019
+Magda Romanska and Kathleen Cioffi, Northwestern University Press, 2020

 This groundbreaking collection of beautifully edited essays is impressive in both scope and depth.

 “This groundbreaking collection of beautifully edited essays is impressive in both scope and depth.
 The book deftly interweaves Kantor’s Polish, Jewish, international, and theoretical roots, thus illuminating essential connections between each in thrilling new ways.”

 —Dassia Posner, Northwestern University, author of The Director’s Prism: E. T. A. Hoffmann and the Russian Theatrical Avant-Garde

 “A unique collection, full of splendid writing and vivid insight, destined to become an essential resource on one of the twentieth century’s seminal experimental theater artists.”—Jonathan Kalb, Hunter College, the author of Great Lengths: Seven Works of Marathon Theater

 “An invaluable and much-needed collection on the incomparable Kantor—his work, his life, his theatrical prescience.
 Kantor confronted the twentieth century in profound ways that changed the future of theater.
 This volume approaches his methods and means through twenty-first-century lenses that Kantor’s own work might be said to have forecast—post-dramatic theory, new materialism, thing theory, and posthumanism.
 As such, Theatermachine expands our understanding not only of the theater artist but of theory and practice that would follow.”—Rebecca Schneider, Brown University, the author of Performing Remains: Art and War in Times of Theatrical Reenactment

 An intellectually high-quality book proposal.
 It presents an excellent choice of scholarly perspectives on Kantor.